 Myth #5: Photochromic lenses do not block UV rays as well as other lenses.

-Photochromic lenses can provide just as much protection against the sun’s harmful rays as any other lenses if they also come with UV protection.
-That being said, they aren’t for everyone, so understanding photochromic eyewear before buying them is important.
+Photochromic lenses can provide as much protection against the sun’s harmful rays as any other lenses if they also come with UV protection.
+However, they aren’t for everyone, so it is crucial to understand photochromic eyewear before buying them.

 Myth #6: Polarized lenses offer more protection.

 Polarized lenses with UV protection do not offer more protection than any other lens with UV protection.
-The biggest benefit of polarized lenses is reducing glare, which makes activities such as driving or boating more enjoyable.
-Understanding the benefit polarized sunglasses provide can help determine if they should be a feature of the sunglasses you wear.
+The most significant benefit of polarized lenses is reducing glare, which makes activities such as driving or boating more enjoyable.
+Understanding the benefit polarized sunglasses provide can help determine if they should be a feature of your sunglasses.

 Myth #7: Children do not need sunglasses as much as adults.